Committee Member Frequently Asked Questions

 1. Do I have to be a UK national to apply for these roles?

-You must be free to remain and eligible to work in the UK.
+You must be eligible to work in the UK.

 2. Is there an upper age limit?